How to Improve Your Self-Esteem

-Sometimes these words or events are evaluated so terribly that it affects us emotionally and physically, and leads to a further loss of self-esteem.
+Unfortunately, sometimes we evaluate these words or events so terribly that it affects us emotionally and physically, and leads to a further loss of self-esteem.

 As children, we may have been teased or bullied in school.
 Perhaps we had parents who were emotionally abusive.
-Perhaps they just weren’t around to help us cope.
+In many cases, parents were not around to help us cope.
 In those early developmental years, we were not taught to self-soothe.
 At a critical time in our lives, we failed to learn that we are good enough as we are, and that we are deserving of love and respect.

-As adults with poor self-esteem, we focus obsessively on hurtful words or events, to the detriment of other aspects of our lives, neglecting to take care of ourselves or those whom we love.
-We may become self-destructive and incapable of making decisions.
+As adults with poor self esteem, we focus obsessively on hurtful words or events.
+Over time, this became detrimental of many aspects of our lives.
+If we neglect to take care of ourselves, it will hurt those whom we love.
+Consequently, we become self-destructive and incapable of making decisions.
 It is like a vicious cycle that refuses to go away.
 If we do not seek help to improve our self-esteem, it could lead to anxiety and depression.